Maarten Martens: International career

-Martens made on 7 February 2007 his debut with Belgium.
+Martens made his debut on 7 February 2007 with Belgium.
 It was coach Rene Vandereycken who selected him for the first time.
-After his debut Martens was barely called for the national team following several injuries.
+After his debut, Martens was barely called for the national team following several injuries.
 In 2009, Frank Vercauteren, called him for the Kirin Cup in Japan.
-In 2010, under the coaching of Dick Advocaat, made his last international match replacing Wesley Sonck.
+In 2010, under Dick Advocaat, he appeared in his last international match, replacing Wesley Sonck.

 Managerial career

-In May 2021 Martens started his first job as head coach in Alkmaar, with Jong AZ, after he already worked in the youth of Club Brugge as an assistant coach.
+In May 2021, Martens started his first job as head coach in Alkmaar, with Jong AZ, after he already worked in the youth of Club Brugge as an assistant coach.

+At the end of the 2022–23 season, he was moved from Jong AZ to the main AZ squad as an assistant coach.

+In January 2024, Martens became the head coach of AZ Alkmaar, his first senior coaching job, taking over following the dismissal of Pascal Jensen.
+Martens was initially given the role until the end of the season, but after guiding AZ to a fourth place finish in the Eredivisie he signed a two year contract extension.
+On 9 May 2025, it was announced that Martens, along with his entire technical staff, had signed a new three year contract with AZ.